wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revised.md

 ## About

-I don't go to many parties, but I want to explore them through the safe lens of fiction.
+"I don't go to many parties, but I want to explore them through the safe lens of fiction."

 ## Introduction